MicrosoftDocs/fabric-docs/docs/data-warehouse/tables.md

 [!INCLUDE [fabric-dw](includes/fabric-dw.md)] supports many, but not all, of the table features offered by other databases.

-The following list shows some of the table features that aren't currently supported:
+The following list shows some of the table features that aren't currently supported.
+During preview, this list is subject to change.

 - Computed columns
 - Indexed views